Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: Abstract

 \section{Abstract}

-We develop a multi-scale theory for group of diffeomorphisms based on previous works \cite{Bruveris_MK,Risser_MK,SommerKernelBundle1,SommerKernelBundle2}.
-The purpose of the paper is to develop in details a variational approach for multi-scale on diffeomorphisms and to generalize to several scales the semi-direct product of group representation.
+In the framework of \emph{large deformation diffeomorphic metric mapping} (LDDMM), we develop a multi-scale theory for the diffeomorphism group based on previous works \cite{Bruveris_MK,Risser_MK,SommerKernelBundle1,SommerKernelBundle2}.
+The purpose of the paper is (1) to develop in details a variational approach for multi-scale analysis of diffeomorphisms, (2) to generalise to several scales the semidirect product representation and (3) to illustrate the resulting diffeomorphic decomposition on synthetic and real images.
 We also show that the approaches presented in \cite{SommerKernelBundle1,SommerKernelBundle2} and the mixture of kernels of [RVW+11] are equivalent.